MaazMujawar/MaazMujawar/README.md

 ### Hi there 👋

-**MaazMujawar/MaazMujawar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 👦 My name is Maaz.

-- 🔭 I’m currently working as intern
+- 🔭 I’m currently working as intern.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
+- 📚 Recently studying in final year of Computer Science Engineering.